bradhilton/Convertible/README.md

 ## Models

 `Convertible` makes defining your models easy.
-Simply create a class that inherits from `Convertible` and you're all set!
+Simply create a class or struct that conforms to `Convertible` and you're all set!
 ```swift
 class User : Convertible {
   var id: Int